 But putting too large a bill on a credit card - one that you are unable to meet the repayments for - could deal some serious damage to your credit report.

 A big part of being financially stable comes from having job stability, but not everyone is going to be able to achieve it in a rapidly changing, technologically advanced modern world.
 Jobs that exist now may be completely different in a few years' time, and as a result people can find themselves out of work, if only temporarily.

 On the whole, people seem to believe they have enough in the bank to handle a loss of income, though 39 per cent of the populace relied on selling something, getting a family loan or a gift or another potentially unreliable way of achieving stability1.
 Eight per cent even said they would rely on finance institutions to give them a loan1 - something which may be hard if they have a poor credit score or no consistent income.

 The first step towards handling your finances correctly is knowledge.
-Get a better picture of your situation by getting in touch with us here at Equifax for a free copy of your personal Equifax credit file.
+Get a better picture of your situation by getting a copy of your Equifax credit report.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.

 1Australian Securities and Investments Commission, Australian Financial Attitudes and Behaviour Tracker Wave 4.

 2MoneySmart, Credit card debt clock.